 (a) new product releases;

 (d) blog notifications.

 6.3 We may from time to time send you service communications (rather than direct marketing communications) providing information about the functionality of new releases, updates and fixes that are provided as part of the services subscribed for.
 These are provided in our legitimate interest of keeping you informed as a user of the services about changes made to the service subscribed to.

-6.4 If you would like to receive direct marketing from us, please visit StatPro’s “subscribe” web page.
+6.4 If you would like to receive direct marketing from us, Confluence, and/or both companies’ affiliates and subsidiaries, please visit StatPro’s “subscribe” web page.

 6.5 If you have previously asked to receive marketing communications and wish to opt out of doing so, please visit StatPro’s “unsubscribe” web page.

 7.1 We may update or amend this policy from time to time by publishing a new version on our website.
 This policy is available at statpro.com/privacy-policy